-- We will involve pupils in the evaluation and development of their PSHE in ways appropriate to their age. - We will seek opportunities to discuss children's views about the content of their PSHE lessons within our planned themes. - We will utilise school council/whole school assemblies/student consultation to engage with children on key areas of whole school development.
+- We will involve pupils in the evaluation and development of their PSHE in ways appropriate to their age. - We will seek opportunities to discuss children's views about the content of their PSHE lessons within our planned themes. - We will utilise school wellbeing council and whole school assemblies to engage with children on key areas of whole school development.

-4.3 Working with the Advisory Body
+5.3 Working with the Advisory Body